NicholasBunn/DeltaRobot/README.md

 # Deltarobot
-This repository contains all the files for my Robotics 814 group project, completed with Mr Karl-Heinz Pferdekamper.
+This repository contains all the code for my Robotics 814 group project, completed with Mr Karl-Heinz Pferdekamper.